Signed in as:

 1. Project Proposal

-Submitted by the university, innovation centre, or programme lead.
+Submitted by the university, innovation centre, or project lead.

 2. Collaborative Planning

-Objectives, timelines, regions, ethics, and technical needs defined together.
+Objectives, timelines, ethics, and technical needs defined jointly.

 3. Field Deployment